 What Kimi K3 Is

 Kimi K3 is a sparse Mixture-of-Experts model.
-Each token activates 16 of 896 routed experts — roughly 50 billion parameters active per forward pass out of a 2.8 trillion parameter total.
+Each token activates 16 of 896 routed experts out of a 2.8 trillion parameter total, per Moonshot’s official K3 release post.
+Moonshot has not published an exact active-parameter figure; independent estimates based on the 16/896 ratio put it at roughly 50–60 billion active parameters per forward pass (Hugging Face model-card writeup).
 The active-parameter count keeps inference cost practical while the full parameter bank gives the model capacity to learn and express a wider range of behaviors.

-Two architectural choices distinguish K3 from the K2.x series, per Graphify Guides:
+Two architectural choices distinguish K3 from the K2.x series, described in Moonshot’s own release post and summarized by Graphify Guides:

-- Kimi Delta Attention (KDA) — a modified attention mechanism designed to reduce compute overhead while preserving long-range coherence at 1M-token context lengths
+- Kimi Delta Attention (KDA) — Moonshot describes it as “an efficient foundation for scaling attention,” designed to reduce compute overhead while preserving long-range coherence at 1M-token context lengths

-- Attention Residuals — skip connections within the attention layers, improving gradient flow during training and contributing to performance on tasks that require maintaining state across long sequences
+- Attention Residuals — Moonshot describes it as a mechanism that “selectively retrieves representations across depth rather than accumulating them uniformly,” improving gradient flow during training and contributing to performance on tasks that require maintaining state across long sequences

 | Spec | Value |